Connect with others who understand.

 What Causes Sjögren’s Syndrome?

-No one knows exactly what causes or triggers Sjögren’s syndrome.
+No one knows exactly what causes or triggers Sjögren’s disease.
 There seems to be a genetic predisposition, as those with certain genes seem more likely to develop the condition.
 However, it also appears that there must be a specific trigger — such as infection with certain viruses or bacteria — before the syndrome develops.

 • Night sweats